smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Pivoting Data/readme.md

 # Pivoting Data

-The `PIVOT` operator is a powerful feature in SQL, but often goes unused due to its complicated syntax.
+The `PIVOT` operator is a powerful feature in SQL but often goes unused due to its complicated syntax.

 ⌨️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This script is written in Microsoft SQL Server T-SQL.

 ## Overview

-In the script `SpPivotData.sql` we simplify the `PIVOT` table operator syntax by encapsulating the pivot into a stored procedure allowing us to easy automate the creation of pivoted datasets.
+In the script `SpPivotData.sql` we simplify the `PIVOT` table operator syntax by encapsulating the pivot into a stored procedure allowing us to easily automate the creation of pivoted datasets.

-Under the hood the stored procedure uses `XML` and `DYNAMIC SQL` to accomplish its goal.
+Under the hood, the stored procedure uses `XML` and `DYNAMIC SQL` to accomplish its goal.

 ## Installation